 - Are ranked highly by reviewers (who are evaluating the content of reference letters, the applicant statement, paid and unpaid physical therapy related and community experience, and accomplishments).

 To ensure that the designated seats within the MPT program are available to Indigenous Applicants, Western requires the following:

-- You will need to use your Western Identity to log into the online consent form.
-Western University will send you an email on how to set this up by Janurary 15th 2020.
+- You will need to use your Western Identity to complete the online consent form.
+Western University will send you an email on how to set this up by the end of January 2021.

-- Proof of Indigenous* ancestry.
+2) Proof of Indigenous* ancestry.
 Indigenous documentation can be submitted through a scanned copy (front and back) of an applicant’s Indian Status, Métis Citizenship or Membership, or Inuit Trust card.
-Documentation can be directly uploaded on our online consent form or sent to the Indigenous Student Centre by fax or mail:
+Documentation can be emailed to email@example.com

 All personal documentation is kept in strictest confidence and securely housed within the Indigenous Student Centre.
 The personal information is collected under the authority of the University of Western Ontario Act, 1982.
 The information is collected for the purposes of offering accessible admission pathways for Indigenous applicants and providing additional support to applicants who become students.
 For further information about this collection, please contact the Indigenous Student Centre, Western University, London, ON, N6A 3K7; Phone 1-519-661-4095.